basvandriel/fastingress/README.md

 # fastingress
 Lightning fast Kubernetes Ingress Controller powered by Hyper.

+## linting
+For development, clean code is required.
+We can assure a part of this by linting.
+Use the `make lint` command to check on the rules.
+This is being enforced in the pipeline.

 ## debugging

 See [this link](https://code.visualstudio.com/docs/languages/rust#_debugging).
 See the `launch.json` example below: